nafizh/NeuBI/README.md

 $ source bacteriocin_software/bin/activate
 ```

-Now, install the necessary softwares to run NeuBI with
+Now, based on your OS, install the necessary softwares to run NeuBI with

 ```
-$ pip install -r requirements.txt
+$ pip install -r requirements_linux.txt
 ```

+For MacOS, you will need to run the previous command with requirements_mac.txt.

 Now, you can get NeuBI to run against any fasta file with the following commmand